Osama-Tbaileh/printers-manager/printers-bash/USB_README.md

 ### **"Failed to clone repository"**
 - Check internet connection
-- Verify GitHub repo URL is correct in script (line 29)
+- Verify GitHub repo URL is correct in `.env.setup` or script (line 35)
+- For private repos, make sure `GITHUB_TOKEN` is set in `.env.setup`
-- Make sure repository is public or you have access
+- Make sure repository exists and you have access

 ### **Server not accessible from other devices**
 - Check firewall settings: `sudo ufw allow 3006`